You have turned-in this assignment. You can review the lesson and see your previous answers.

 He used Scottish land and resources for himself and his supporters.

-True or false, Edward's rule created further resistance from the Scots.
+Edward's rule created further resistance from the Scots.

-Is that true or false?
-Pause video.
+Is this true or is this false?

 Or B, he ordered the Scottish king to swear an oath of fealty and pay him homage as overlord.

-Okay, good and well done if you knew it was A, he ordered Scottish landowners to swear an oath of fealty and use Scottish land and resources for himself and his supporters.
+Edward ordered Scottish landowners to swear an oath of fealty and use Scottish land and resources for himself and his supporters.

-Starting with the earliest sort these events into time order.
+Starting with the earliest, sort these events into time order.

 Edward takes the Stone of Destiny.